ArtBlocks/legacy-alertbot/README.md

 ## Supporting Your PBAB Project

 Are you a PBAB partner?
 Alertbot is readily forkable to support your project!
+[Start Here!](https://github.com/ArtBlocks/alertbot/blob/pbab-readme/PBAB-QUICK-START.md)

 Shoot us a message in Discord and we can help you with getting things wired up :)